ComethTheNerd/sempiler/patch-notes.md

 ** IN PROGRESS : Rough repo patch notes **

+# 🗓 19/12/19
+- Fixed bug with parsing `httpVerb` annotation for Firebase Functions

+# 🗓 14/12/19
+- Myriad fixes for bugs in AST mutation operations
+- Fixed bug with parsing `keypath` annotation for iOS

+# 🗓 13/12/19
+- Argument expressions are now parsed into `InvocationArgument` nodes, rather than just incorrectly using their raw expression value (without the wrapper)

+# 🗓 11/12/19
+- Sharing single CT exec Node process for all artifacts as opposed to overhead of orchestrating one process per artifact

+# 🗓 10/12/19
+- Added compiler internal artifact placeholder so there is now no longer a need to have the `build(..)` command as the first line of the input file.
+CT exec requires an artifact instance, which is now the compiler artifact by default, and replaced by explicitly created artifacts in the input sources
+- Renamed `build` to `addArtifact`
+- Added source file parameter to `addArtifact` so caller has to specify the root input file for an artifact now
+- Renamed `Ancillary` to `Shard`

+# 🗓 09/12/19
+- Added ability to query AST by `SemanticKind` to find all Nodes in tree of particular kind in O(1) time

+# 🗓 07/12/19
+- Fix for bug in copying component state accidentally when cloning a component from the cache

+# 🗓 03/12/19
+- Component caching so a source file only has to be read from disk and parsed once
+- iOS bundler no longer combines separate ancillary ASTs into a single AST before emission

+# 🗓 01/12/19
+- Extracted CT exec code into new centralized `CTExec` directory
+- Clearer and cleaner logging output for determining if a session was successful or failed 📘📕📙📗

+# 🗓 26/11/19
+- Separated compilation into logical frontend and backend phases
+- Removed some instances of parallelization to simplify engine for now and make debugging easier

+# 🗓 25/11/19
+- `CTExecInfo` added to `Session` object to help share CT exec information across the compilation of separate artifacts

+# 🗓 21/11/19
+- Null coallesce operator support (eg. `x ?? y`)

+# 🗓 16/11/19
+- iOS Bundler now supports setting team name (front end API `setTeamName(...)`)
+- iOS Bundler now supports setting display name (front end API `setDisplayName(...)`)
+- iOS Bundler now supports setting version (front end API `setVersion(...)`)
+- Backend support for setting orientation flags (no frontend API yet)
+- iOS Bundler now supports setting orientation
+- Support for adding `"font"` asset role for adding font resources
+- iOS Bundler now bundles font assets

+# 🗓 09/11/19
+- Frontend `addAsset(..)` CT exec support for adding image and app icon assets to a build, implementing in iOS Bundler backend

+# 🗓 07/11/19
+- iOS Bundler supports _magic_ attribute `matchParent` on `ViewDeclarations` which performs the necessary heavy-lifting wrapping view constructions with `GeometryReader` logic to fill the available space in the parent

+# 🗓 06/11/19
+- Added SwiftUI definitions for `ForEach` and `LinearGradient`

+# 🗓 05/11/19
+- `IOSSwiftUITransformer` automatically detects multiple return statements in a `ViewDeclaration`, and wraps each in an `AnyView(...)` call to satisfy the swiftc compiler

 # 🗓 31/10/19
 - Firebase Functions Bundler now parses parameters from `req.params` and `req.query` for GET requests